Make sense of stubborn log timestamps

 Copy buttons are per-result.
 URL updates happen without reloading the page.

-What this tool does
+What this tool surfaces fast

-How it works
+How to use it well

-Which timezone does the date use?
+Which timezone powers the date input?

-Can I share a specific conversion?
+Can I share a conversion with the incident channel?

 Related tools